zitoa/Emacs_guide/README.md

 1) make available the MELPA (Milkypostman’s Emacs Lisp Package Archive) archive to install Emacs packages (~4000 packages);
 2) autocomplete code by using *global-company-mode* package - here coupled to *ggtags* package to autocomplete C++ code.
 3) use default variables and faces/themes.
-You can extensively modify it by adding more configuration options that fits to your needs.
+You can extensively modify it by adding more configuration options that fit to your needs.

 # Usage